AndrewP987/Portfolio-SIte/README.md

 This website is not launched/hosted and was made for practice purposes.

 Below are some screenshots of the website on a live server using Visual Studio Code.
+Keep in mind that there are CSS effects that can only be seen when actually running the website on a live server.

 Home Section
 ![Screen Shot 2022-06-13 at 3 35 45 PM](https://user-images.githubusercontent.com/71080514/173431362-b81d8592-37c5-4c07-92ea-b9b5c3febe9e.png)